This article will aid you to remove Search-Private.com effectively. Follow the browser hijacker removal instructions at the end of the article.

 - Guide 1: How to Remove Search-Private.com from Windows.

-- Guide 2: Get rid of Search-Private.com from Mac OS X.
+- Guide 2: Get rid of Search-Private.com on Mac OS X.

-- Guide 3: Remove Search-Private.com from Google Chrome.
+- Guide 3: Remove Search-Private.com in Google Chrome.

 - Guide 4: Erase Search-Private.com from Mozilla Firefox.